basaks/geo-sampling/README.md

 (`"$HOME/R/x86_64-pc-linux-gnu-library/3.4/"`).
 If you wish to install to a different directory, you can modify the `LIB_PATH` variable on line 15 of the installation script.

-To install, run:

-`./ubuntu1804_install.sh`
+This script may work for other versions of Ubuntu.
+It may also work for other Linux distributions, but the names of packages and the package manager may be different and require modification.

 ## How To Use
-Configurations are stored in "Run_Scripts.R" file.
+Configurations are stored in `Run_Scripts.R` file.
 So, first make your changes (e.g. change the input pathes to your choice).

 Currently the following functionalities are supported: